 - The Book & Culture Club encourages students to participate in cultural activities.
 We read and discuss novels and sponsor poetry readings.
 In addition, we have attended the L. A. Festival of Books for the last two years.
 We visit museums, go to plays, attend movies, and eat at ethnic restaurants.
-This year we were honored to serve as hosts for Ray Bradbury’s visit to EB for One Book, One Bakersfield.
 We will continue these types of activities and add more—whatever our members decide!
 We hope you’ll join us.

 - Theatre East is a club made up of drama students and those interested in drama.
 The students act and provide technical help on drama productions and encourage others to find out more about Theatre Arts in and around East Bakersfield High School.
 Active members participate in the Foothill Shakespeare Festival and the CSUB Spotlight Festival.
 Once a member has completed 100 hours of theatre support work (acting and technical) they are eligible for membership in the International Thespian Society.
 Four years of active participation allows Thespians to compete for Theatre Arts scholarships and to where the Thespian Honor cord as a graduation honor.

 - The Interact Club is a service organization sponsored by the Rotary Club.
 Students get a chance to have fun doing things to help others like making Easter baskets for the children at the Jamison Center.
 We have pizza and hope to have an ice cream social for our membership drive early next year.